dotnet/designs/accepted/2019/targeting-packs-and-runtime-packs.md

 ## Package Layout

-Since the packages will have a special type and not be installable into projects in the usual way, we do not need to use folders in the nupkg like `ref/\<TFM>` etc. Instead we will simply place the pack contents in the root of the .nupkg.
-The package names and versions already uniquely identify the content per TFM/RID and a big part of the package size savings comes from avoiding assets that span multiple TFMs in a single package.
+Since the packages will have a special type and not be installable into projects in the usual way, we do not need to use folders in the nupkg like `ref/<TFM>` etc. However, it was decided to use the same conventions where there is overlap to convey the intent.
+So, reference assemblies will still be in `ref/<TFM>`.
+Implmentation assemblies in runtime packs will still be in `runtimes/rid/lib/<TFM>`, etc. Additional data files that have no analog in the traditional nuget packages will use a new `data/` folder.

 # FrameworkReference